 Gnidia Venus Clam Shell, Chionopsis gnidia

 Gnidia Venus Clam Shell, Chionopsis gnidia.
 Shell collected in the Puerto Adolfo Lopez Mateos, Baja California Sur, March 2019.
 Size: 5.8 cm (2.3 inches) x 5.0 cm (2.0 inches).
-Identification courtesy of Bob Hillis.
+Identification courtesy of Bob Hillis, Ivins, Utah.

 Gnidia Venus Clam Shell, Chionopsis gnidia.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 5.8 cm (2.3 inches) x 5.0 cm (2.0 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Gnidia Venus Clams are found within sand and mud substrate intertidally to 36 m (110 feet).
-They range from Cedros Island, Baja California to Peru; they are found throughout the Sea of Cortez.
+Habitat and Distribution: Gnidia Venus Clams are found within sand and mud substrates from the intertidal zone to depths up to 36 m (110 feet).
+They are a subtropical to tropical Eastern Pacific species that in Mexican waters range from Cedros Island, Baja California south to Guatemala.
+They are found throughout the Gulf of California.